-Woodgrain a subdued red, screws and hardware a burnished orange, the mirror was in front of her as if it had always been there.
+Woodgrain a subdued red, screws and hardware dull and rusty, the mirror was in front of her as if it had always been there.

 She stared at herself for the first time, and for what couldn’t possibly be the first time, everything new and old all in an instant.

 Colours in the mirror, at least, had a greater range than the reds of her small world.

 She touched her brown hair, surprised at the haphazard ends, then like a game cartridge slotting into place, she suddenly knew her hair was always like that.

 ‘Cause fuck going to a hairdresser when scissors will do,’ she murmured, almost on autopilot, almost like repeating some old thought.